• Skip to main content

 chicken lollipops on baking sheet

-After marinating the chicken for a minimum of 2 hours, but not any longer than 24 hours, preheat the oven to 375 degrees fahrenheit.
+After marinating the chicken for a minimum of 2 hours, but not any longer than 24 hours (it will get mushy).
+Preheat the oven to 375 degrees fahrenheit.
 Line a baking sheet with foil sprayed with nonstick, and place the chicken standing upright.
 Bake for approximately 20 minutes, or until chicken reaches 165 degrees fahrenheit.

 PRO TIP: If you want more flavor, set aside a little bit of the marinade & baste the chicken with extra sauce once it is done, or close to.
 Then, turn the broiler on low, and place the chicken in the oven for an additional 3-5 minutes, or until the exterior of the chicken reaches your desired level of doneness, and is 165 degrees internally.